arundeep78/wildfire_analysis/README.md

 Repo contains [VS code development configuration](https://code.visualstudio.com/docs/remote/containers-tutorial), which allows to open the repo in a container to execute Jupyter notebook in an environment with all dependencies already setup.

-Please download [dataset file from kaggle](https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires) and store it in `app/db/wildfires_us.sqlite` before starting the container.
+At the time of container build [dataset file from kaggle](https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires) will be downloaded and stored  in `app/db/wildfires_us.sqlite`.
 This file is not uploaded to repo due to size limits.

-### If you using different python environment
+### If you are using different python environment

 1. Please install all required packages using requirements.txt file.
 2. Configure `'SQLITE_DB_FILE` in your os environment to locations of the sqlite file.
 SQLlite file can be downloaded from [kaggle datasets](https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires).
-Default path is configured in `wf_classifier.ipynb`.Alternatively, you can also set the path directly in the notebook file.
+Default path is configured in `wf_classifier.ipynb`.
+Alternatively, you can also set the path directly in the notebook file.